AI Workshop: learn to build apps with AI →

 So, always use the u flag.

-Unicode, just like normal characters, handle ranges:
+Unicode, just like normal characters, can be used in ranges:

 /[a-z]/.test('a') //โœ…